iMarioSL/aws-mlops/article-eng.md

 application in it and connect it to the internet so that their model could be used by people all around the world.
-As you can imagine, this is a highly expensive process, as it involves purchasing a server with the appropriate amount of RAM, storage space, network card, cooling system, etc. On top of that, developers had to worry about patching the server's operating system, updating the dependencies used by the model, setting up firewalls to fend off hackers and keeping an eye on the neighborhood kids to make sure no one tampered with the
+As you can imagine, this is a highly expensive process, as it involves purchasing a server with the appropriate RAM, storage space, network card, cooling system, etc. On top of that, developers had to worry about patching the server's operating system, updating the dependencies used by the model, setting up firewalls to fend off hackers and keeping an eye on the neighborhood kids to make sure no one tampered with the